jemc/slides-pony/notes.md

 If we were to declare it as `fun val age_diff`, we would be prevented from calling that method if *anyone else* had write access to the `Person`.

-If we were to declare it as `fun iso age_diff`, we would be prevented from calling that method if anyone else had *any access* to the `Person`, read *or* write.our access
+If we were to declare it as `fun iso age_diff`, we would be prevented from calling that method if anyone else had *any access* to the `Person`, read *or* write access.

 Note that in general, restricting what we can do within the method gives us more freedom in how we can call, and vice versa - this is a common theme with compilers - imposing restrictions actually give you more freedom in other ways.